68 Cygni: Properties

 According to the star's measured parallax of 1.4×10^-3 ", it is located approximately 690 pc distant.
 A more complex statistical analysis of the likely distance gives a value between 640 pc and 760 pc.

 68 Cygni is a massive blue giant of spectral type O7.5IIIn((f)).
 Such massive stars only remain in the main sequence phase for a few million years, less than a thousandth of the expected main sequence lifetime of the sun.
-68 Cygni has already expanded off the main sequence to become a blue giant, and is likely expanding to become a blue supergiant, although for very hot stars such as 68 Cygni evolution to the giant and supergiant classes does not indicate exhaustion of core hydrogen, nor is it accompanied by a large increase in luminosity.
-Instead the products of fusion burning are distributed throughout the star by convection and rotational mixing, producing helium and nitrogen lines in the spectrum, leading to an increase in the thickness of the stellar wind, and accompanied by a modest expansion and cooling of the star.
+Despite the spectral classification, 68 Cygni is modelled to still be on the main sequence, fusing hydrogen in its core.
+In massive stars, the products of fusion burning are distributed throughout the star by convection and rotational mixing, producing helium and nitrogen lines in the spectrum, leading to an increase in the thickness of the stellar wind, and accompanied by a modest expansion and cooling of the star even while it is still on the main sequence.
 The "n" in the spectral type indicates the presence of broad absorption lines due to how rapidly the star is spinning.
 The "((f))" indicates strong absorption in the He II spectral lines and weak N III emission lines.

-The star is has been tentatively classified as a rotating ellipsoidal variable, varying between magnitudes 4.98 and 5.09.
+The star has been tentatively classified as a rotating ellipsoidal variable, varying between magnitudes 4.98 and 5.09.
 Rotating ellipsoidal variables are binary systems in which the constituent components are distorted into ellipses due to fast rotation rates, and as the two stars orbit each other, the surface area of the star facing Earth changes, causing variations in brightness.
 However, the actual cause of the variability, and even whether or not there is a companion, was uncertain.
 No companion has ever been directly detected, but its existence has been inferred from spectral line variations (radial velocity variations) in the primary O-type star.
 A period of 5.1 days has been assigned for the orbit of the binary, which is approximately the same as the rotation period of the star.
 Unlike typical rotating ellipsoidal variables, there is no clearly defined period in the variations in brightness.
 Data derived from the assumption of a binary system, for example the mass, are highly uncertain due to the lack of information about the inclination or eccentricity of the orbit, or even whether there is a companion.